|

 New England Foundation for the Arts (NEFA) Grants: cash support derived from regional performing arts and/or visual arts/media touring grants.
 Note: Include these funds in the line item, Government Support-State/Regional.

-NISP Codes: NISP refers to the National Standard for Arts Information Exchange Project.
-Documentation codes that are established by the National Endowment for the Arts and the National Assembly of State Arts Agencies to help track trends in public arts funding.
-Please enter the appropriate codes in spaces marked on your application.
-If you recieve a grant, you will also be required to fill appropriate NISP codes on your Final Report Form.
+NISP Codes: NISP refers to the National Standard for Arts Information Exchange Project, a set of documentation codes established by the National Endowment for the Arts and the National Assembly of State Arts Agencies to help track trends in public arts funding.
+Please enter the appropriate codes in spaces marked on your application, which can be found here.
+If you receive a grant, you will also be required to fill appropriate NISP codes on your Final Report Form.

 ^^top